 Another of our ten tips for RVing around Australia is that spotting a potential campsite at night is all but impossible.
 If feasible, check to see if there is a settlement (such as an Aboriginal community) where you could stay.
 Most welcome travellers.

 Australia’s east coast (particularly in Queensland) is crowded during Christmas (it’s in mid-summer in Australia) and Easter.
 Any areas mentioned in the Lonely Planet Guide in the past ten years are likely to be booked out.
 There are, however, many lesser-used inland roads that run more or less parallel to the coast.
 These can be worth exploring.

-Find out the school term dates of the state in which you will be travelling (these dates vary by state) and book caravan park accommodation well in advance during school holidays.
-Most coastal caravan parks are fully booked months in advance.
+Find out the school term dates of the state in which you will be travelling (these dates vary by state) and book travel trailer accommodation well in advance during school holidays.
+Most coastal travel trailers are fully booked months in advance.
 This is particularly true of Broome (WA).

 Check out the dates of major events in each state or town (such as agricultural shows, car or horse race meetings and music festivals) and, depending on your preference, work your travel schedule into or around these events.

 Tip 6 – Plan For All Seasons